At a glance

 There is no ‘one-size-fits-all’ approach to security.
 The appropriate security measures you should adopt depend on the level and type of risks that arise from specific processing activities.

 Using AI to process any personal data has important implications for your security risk profile, and you need to assess and manage these carefully.

 Some implications may be triggered by the introduction of new types of risks, eg adversarial attacks on machine learning models (see section ’What types of privacy attacks apply to AI models?’).

 Further reading outside this guidance

 Information security is a key component of our AI auditing framework but is also central to our work as the information rights regulator.
-The ICO is planning to expand its general security guidance to take into account the additional requirements set out in the new GDPR.
+The ICO is planning to expand its general security guidance to take into account the additional requirements set out in the new UK GDPR.

 While this guidance will not be AI-specific, it will cover a range of topics that are relevant for organisations using AI, including software supply chain security and increasing use of open-source software.

 What’s different about security in AI compared to ‘traditional’ technologies?